- Borrow & Request

 How long will it take?

-The length of the print process is dependent upon the size and complexity of your model.
-When you receive your estimate, it will include a target time when the model will be ready.
+The length of the print process is dependent upon the size and complexity of your model and how many print requests are in the queue.
 Once the part is completed, you will receive an email with information about pickup.
 3D printed items will be held at the Circulation Desk in the Valley Library for pickup for two weeks after you are notified that they are ready.
+If you need longer, just email us at firstname.lastname@example.org and we'll make sure to hold it longer for you.